imohitmayank/a_lazy_data_science_guide/docs/machine_learning/ML_snippets.md

 ## Output: 'GeForce MX110'
 ```

+## Monitor GPU usage

+- If you want to continuously monitor the GPU usage, you can use `watch -n 2 nvidia-smi --id=0` command.
+This will refresh the `nvidia-smi` output every 2 second.

 ## HuggingFace Tokenizer

 - Tokenizer is a pre-processing step that converts the text into a sequence of tokens.
 [HuggingFace tokenizer](https://huggingface.co/docs/transformers/main_classes/tokenizer) is a wrapper around the [tokenizers library](https://github.com/huggingface/tokenizers), that contains multiple base algorithms for fast tokenization.